-Alternative Breaks are immersive service experiences focused that allow participants to engage in complex social and cultural issues outside the Austin area.
+Alternative Breaks are immersive service experiences that allow participants to engage in complex social and cultural issues outside the Austin area.
 During these trips, which take place during breaks in the academic calendar, students make a visible impact and engage in new experiences, while educating themselves about specific issue areas and learning tools to make a difference beyond UT Austin.

-The Council’s mission is to unite UT student organizations who have some type of service cause in their mission.
+The Council’s mission is to unite UT student organizations who have some type of service focus in their mission.
 As one council, member organizations come together to promote volunteerism on campus, advocate for underserved populations, educate others about the power of service, and celebrate the impact that Longhorns make every day in the community.

 UT’s Largest Day of Service – this event brings over 2000 UT students, faculty, and staff together with an Austin neighborhood on the last Saturday in February.
 Partnering to complete beautification projects identified by neighborhood residents and community organizations, The Project aims to help neighborhoods in need while creating relationships between UT students and the Austin community.

 The Tower Awards are presented annually to honor excellence in volunteerism among the students, faculty, and staff at The University of Texas at Austin.
 Awards are presented at a ceremony, which recognizes students, faculty, and staff of the university, as well as community agencies and university-community partnership efforts.